 This can be remediated by using a GPO to disable the domain lookup.

-Interesting, there have been other Autodiscover issues with issues around this matter – Outlook 2016 and Outlook 2013 hang when a user tries to create a profile.
+Interesting, there have been other Autodiscover issues in this area - Outlook 2016 and Outlook 2013 hang when a user tries to create a profile.
 With this, the issue actually went the other way and Outlook went into a stall for several minutes if there was NOT an HTTPS listener on the domain.
 Go figure.

 There are a couple of things to note.
 There are differences in the logging mechanism in Outlook 2010 and 2013/2016.
 While Outlook 2010 SP2 introduced ETL logging, some information was still logged to a text file.
 Outlook 2013 placed more emphasis on ETL files as the repository for logging.
 The challenge being that Microsoft support must be contacted to review the ETL file.